po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/24-Stu_Local-Storage-Objects/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * What is JSON?
-How is it distinct from JavaScript?
+How is it useful for sending and storing data?

 Use [Google](https://www.google.com) or another search engine to research this.